Favoured scales UGC content by 6x with HeyGen

 “Eight months ago I could make about 20 videos in a day,” George said.
 “Today, I made 100 this morning.”

-The team highly values HeyGen’s realistic avatars.
+The team places a high value on HeyGen’s realistic avatars.
 “With HeyGen, we have recorded the same person in multiple different contexts.
 Having the ability to change the shot or perspective for variation helps establish more realism for the consumer,” Andy adds.
-To maximise impact, Favoured integrates HeyGen with other AI tools—enhancing voiceovers with ElevenLabs, creating product images with Ideogram, and developing b-roll with Kling.
+To maximize impact, Favoured integrates HeyGen with other AI tools—enhancing voiceovers with ElevenLabs, creating product images with Ideogram, and developing b-roll with Kling.

 The numbers speak for themselves

-HeyGen enables Favoured to focus even more on what it does best: delivering performance-driven marketing campaigns.
+HeyGen enables Favoured to double down on what it does best: deliver performance-focused marketing campaigns.

 “HeyGen unlocks performance essentially at its most basic level,” Andy explains.
-“The more we can test, the more we can see what resonates with audiences, what generates a better click-through rate, what reduces cost-per-click—all of which then flow through to improve the other downstream metrics of any campaign.”
+“The more we can test, the more we can see what resonates with audiences, what generates a better click-through rate, what reduces cost-per-click—all of which has a knock-on effect on the other downstream metrics of any campaign.”

 Efficiency gains couldn’t be more obvious.
 Previously, it would take someone 20 minutes to read ten different hooks.
 Now, Favoured can produce 50 different hooks almost instantly.
 For Favoured, performance is the foundation of their business model.
 Client satisfaction hinges on key performance indicators, like return on ad spend (ROAS) and cost of acquisition.
-With HeyGen’s AI avatars, they can achieve KPIs faster, scale campaign spend more effectively, and lift client satisfaction compared to traditional methods.
-In a digital landscape where standing out means doing more, HeyGen has become an indispensable tool in Favoured’s marketing approach.
+With HeyGen’s AI avatars, they can achieve KPIs faster, scale campaign spend more effectively, and boost client satisfaction compared to traditional methods.
+In a digital landscape where standing out requires doing more, HeyGen has evolved into an indispensable tool in Favoured’s marketing approach.

-Andy summed it up simply: “HeyGen has changed the way we work.
+Andy summed it up simply: “HeyGen has been a game changer.
 We can turn around a production-ready creative in a couple of hours, and it used to take weeks.”

 “It’s honestly less stressful than filming real video.
 You can use 50 different creators and produce 100 pieces in a week without hiring anyone,” said George.